nbn™ versus mobile broadband: Which is better?

 With Dodo there is also a low once-off fee of $60 for your modem

 The monthly costs for mobile broadband are also influenced by the service provider you use, along with the data allocation you select.
 Dodo offers mobile broadband access that is powered by the Optus 3G & 4G Plus Network:

 • 15GB Data Allowance at $20/month 2

 Dodo does not provide any mobile broadband hardware, so there is no additional monthly cost for this, and no setup fee either.
-If you sign up for a 12-month term you will be charged early terminations fees of up to $20 per month remaining on the contract.

 There are four nbn speed tiers available: